Israel, Palestinians at U.N. accuse each other of sabotaging peace

 U.N. envoy Serry said both sides must compromise.

-"If Israel is serious about the two-state solution, it must recognize the negative impact of continued illegal settlement activity," he said.
+"If Israel is serious about the two-state solution, it must recognise the negative impact of continued illegal settlement activity," he said.
 "Palestinians in turn should be reflective of their actions in international fora."

 Earlier this month Abbas signed more than a dozen international conventions, citing anger at Israel's delay of a prisoner release in a decision that jeopardized U.S. efforts to salvage fragile peace talks.